 Vitamin C to prevent and reduce sun damage

 UV rays damage the skin through the process of oxidation.
 Applying an antioxidant such as vitamin C under sunscreen can alleviate potential problems with dark spots, sun sensitization, allergic reactions, and loss of collagen and elastin in the skin.
-Vitamin C is an effective antioxidant to counteract the onslaught of oxidative stress resulting from UV radiation.
+Vitamin C is an effective antioxidant to counter the onslaught of oxidative stress resulting from UV radiation.
 While it does not block or absorb solar radiation, it enhances the safety and effectiveness of sunscreens by neutralizing free radicals that sunscreens alone cannot block.

 How to repair skin weakened by the sun?